-Looking for a TV for the family to gather round?
-The best 65 inch TV will do the trick.
-This range is where most TV flagships sit, proudly showing off the best tech that each of the manufacturers has to offer.
+Looking for a TV for the family to gather around?
+The best 65-inch TV will do the trick.
+This range is where most TV flagships sit, proudly showing off the best tech each manufacturer has to offer.

-While there are a lot of pricey TVs available at this size, there are also a few budget sets available.
-In this guide we've narrowed down the options available to just six top sets which we believe are well worth the investment.
-We've thought about the picture quality, audio definitions, smart capabilities and price (all the important factors) so we've, essentially, done the research for you.
+While many pricey TVs of this size are available, there are also a few budget sets available.
+In this guide, we've narrowed down the options available to just six top sets which we believe are well worth the investment.
+We've thought about the picture quality, audio definitions, smart capabilities, and price (all the essential factors), so we've, essentially, researched for you.

-It's got a fab picture quality (even for a 2019 models) – it wouldn't be on this list if it didn't have that – and it's got the best user-interface and smart TV platform in the business, too.
-From Netflix to iPlayer, Tidal to Apple TV, it's has every piece of software you could want and all so easy to navigate too.
+It's got a fab picture quality (even for a 2019 model) – it wouldn't be on this list if it didn't have that – and it's got the best user interface and smart TV platform in the business, too.
+From Netflix to iPlayer, Tidal to Apple TV, it has every piece of software you could want and is easy to navigate.

-The icing on the cake is the inspired Samsung One Connect box which comes with it.
-It's an external block of kit where you plug in all your HDMI devices, power cables and audio cables.
-Then it sends one, single, small cable with all of that information to the TV panel itself.
-That way, you can keep your TV area super tidy and all the junky wires in the cupboard, with the One Connect, out of sight.
+The icing on the cake is the inspired Samsung One Connect box that comes with it.
+It's an external block of kit where you plug in all your HDMI devices, power cables, and audio cables.
+Then it sends one small cable with all that information to the TV panel itself.
+That way, you can keep your TV area tidy and all the junky wires in the cupboard, with the One Connect, out of sight.
 Glorious.

 The LG OLED65GX6LA is NEW IN for 2020 and is a piece of artwork.
-It will display your favourite entertainment with beautiful detail and clarity.
-It's in our second spot, rather than first, just because of the heavy price tag but if you want the latest screen then this is an excellent option.
+It will display your favorite entertainment with beautiful detail and clarity.
+It's in our second spot, rather than first, just because of the heavy price tag, but if you want the latest screen, this is an excellent option.

-The OLED screen offers a uniquely minimalist aesthetic with perfect blacks, intense colour, and infinite contrast when it's switched on with your entertainment.
-This one is stunning; on or off.
+The OLED screen offers a unique minimalist aesthetic with perfect blacks, intense color, and infinite contrast when it's switched on with your entertainment.
+This one is stunning, on or off.
 It's a winner of the iF Design Award and Red Dot Design Award 2020 best of the best, so you don't just need to take our word for it.

 LG OLED TVs now all feature the all-new Filmmaker Mode.
 This disables special effects such as motion smoothing and image sharpening to preserve the original, just as the director intended.
-This can be easily activated through the TV menu, or by using the LG smart remote in-built voice control.
-Add this to the LG webOS smart suite and movie marathons, and box-set binging, will never be the same.
+This can be easily activated through the TV menu or the LG smart remote in-built voice control.
+Add this to the LG webOS smart suite and movie marathons, and box-set binging will never be the same.

-The Samsung QE65Q950R is without doubt the best example of an 8K screen.
-It may well be one of the first 8K TVs to market, but it truly does usher in a new era of TV picture quality which could be worth investing in for the future.
+The Samsung QE65Q950R is the best example of an 8K screen.
+It may well be one of the first 8K TVs to market, but it does usher in a new era of TV picture quality that could be worth investing in for the future.

-With fFour times the resolution of 4K (never did we think we'd see the day!), this image quality – which is free of pixels – simply cannot be beaten.
-It's designed to bring you the best sound and picture, whatever you're watching, the Samsung Q950R automatically adapts to ensure consistently high quality.
+With four times the resolution of 4K (never did we think we'd see the day!), this image quality – free of pixels – cannot be beaten.
+Moreover, it's designed to bring you the best sound and picture.
+The Samsung Q950R automatically adapts whatever you're watching to ensure consistently high quality.
 From every angle, the Samsung Q950R also guarantees a perfect picture from every angle, which is great if you're planning on hosting the movie nights this super screen deserves.

-And when your TV is turned off, you won't have to worry about it being too much of an eye sore.
-With ambient mode, you can watch your TV blend, seamlessly, into your interior scheme.
-Or, project your favourite photos, artworks and more.
+And when your TV is turned off, you won't have to worry about it being too much of an eyesore.
+Instead, you can watch your TV blend seamlessly into your interior scheme with ambient mode.
+Or, project your favorite photos, artworks, and more.

-Offering something that many TVs of today's selection does not is sound.
-Sure it's not the prettiest box to put on your wall but this range of television comes with an integrated soundbar at the bottom of the picture as well as upward-firing Dolby Atmos speakers on the back, which makes for the best TV audio you'll hear anywhere.
+Offering something that many TVs of today's selection do not is sound.
+Sure it's not the prettiest box to put on your wall, but this range of television comes with an integrated soundbar at the bottom of the picture and upward-firing Dolby Atmos speakers on the back, which makes for the best TV audio you'll hear anywhere.

 Picture-wise, the Panasonic GZ2000 is right up there with the sound.
-But the downside to all this brilliance, of course, is that it costs a lot more than the LG TVs.
-To distinguish the GZ2000 from its older, cheaper models, Panasonic have embedded a custom-made OLED panel in the range to elevate the picture quality above, and beyond, the (already impressive) GZ1500 and GZ1000 models.
+But the downside to all this brilliance is that it costs a lot more than the LG TVs.
+So to distinguish the GZ2000 from its older, cheaper models, Panasonic has embedded a custom-made OLED panel in the range to elevate the picture quality above and beyond the (already impressive) GZ1500 and GZ1000 models.

 It's a smart choice, too.
-Panasonic uses its own MyHomeScreen smart TV platform which, unlike other TV platforms, doesn't mute or pause the action when you call up the Home menu.
-But, and it is a big but, the smart platform is based on Firefox OS (which is getting on a bit now) and has struggled to recruit more apps to the scene which are beyond the major players (Netflix, Amazon Prime, YouTube and Freeview Play) so it losing a point from us, although still being a top choice.
+Panasonic uses its own MyHomeScreen smart TV platform, which, unlike other TV platforms, doesn't mute or pause the action when you call up the Home menu.
+But, and it is a big but, the smart platform is based on Firefox OS (which is getting on a bit now) and has struggled to recruit more apps to the scene which are beyond the major players (Netflix, Amazon Prime, YouTube, and Freeview Play), so it is losing a point from us, although still being a top choice.

 The LG OLED65B9PLA is the most affordable OLED you can buy right now.
 It's also very, very good.

-With a similar display to the LG OLED65GX6LA which is found higher up on our list, you'll still experience the gorgeous deep blacks, vivid but natural colours and all the features and apps you can expect in the top end models.
-This includes Dolby Vision and arguably the very best OS you can find on an OLED TV anywhere.
+With a similar display to the LG OLED65GX6LA, which is higher on our list, you'll still experience the gorgeous deep blacks, vivid but natural colors, and all the features and apps you can expect in the top-end models.
+This includes Dolby Vision and arguably the best OS you can find on an OLED TV anywhere.

-The B9 comes with LG's Magic Remote gesture controller which offers a compact and easy way to navigate the menus and settings.
-Naturally, the system is fitted with all the obvious apps like Prime Video, Netflix and the catch-up services but there’s also the tricky but important ones to find like Now TV for pay-per-view access to all of Sky's content and the Apple TV+ app for Apple's huge 4K HDR film and TV library.
+The B9 comes with LG's Magic Remote gesture controller, which offers a compact and easy way to navigate the menus and settings.
+So naturally, the system is fitted with all the obvious apps like Prime Video, Netflix, and catch-up services.
+Still, there are also the tricky but important ones to find, like Now TV for pay-per-view access to all of Sky's content and the Apple TV+ app for Apple's huge 4K HDR film and TV library.

-If you're not on board with the amount of money you'd have to spend on an OLED, then there are still a good number of LED TVs worth considering.
+If you're not on board with the amount of money you'd have to spend on an OLED, then there are still many LED TVs worth considering.

 Our pick of the bunch is Sony's XE90.
-Unlike an OLED it's unable to turn its light off on a pixel-by-pixel basis, so in order to create contrast between light and dark parts of an image it instead uses an LED backlight.
-This backlight is able to turn off behind certain parts of the image to allow for variation in brightness levels.
-The resulting HDR images speak for themselves, and mean that you'll be able to enjoy the benefits of LED over OLEDs, namely much higher peak brightness levels.
+Unlike an OLED, it's unable to turn its light off on a pixel-by-pixel basis, so to create contrast between light and dark parts of an image, it instead uses an LED backlight.
+In addition, this backlight can turn off behind certain parts of the image to allow for variation in brightness levels.
+The resulting HDR images speak for themselves and mean that you'll be able to enjoy the benefits of LED over OLEDs, namely much higher peak brightness levels.

-Further up Sony's LED lineup you can get much brighter TVs, but we think the XE90 sits at a great intersection of price and performance, making it one of our top 65 inch TVs you can buy today.
+Further up Sony's LED lineup, you can get much brighter TVs, but we think the XE90 sits at a significant intersection of price and performance, making it one of our top 65-inch TVs you can buy today.

 Choosing a TV and not sure where to start?
-The single biggest decision you'll have to make is between buying a conventional LCD TV (also occasionally referred to as LED TVs) and an OLED TV.
+The single most significant decision you'll have to make is buying a conventional LCD TV (also occasionally referred to as LED TVs) and an OLED TV.

 OLED TVs are more expensive, but they benefit from absolutely astonishing levels of contrast thanks to the fact that they're able to turn off individual pixels to create 'perfect' black levels.